roseTech/storycoder.dev/Sharing_Is_Caring/Sharing_Is_Caring_Story.md

 # Take a Guess.
 Non-Codable Questions:
 1) The story contains many (pop) cultural references to books, music, tech, etc.; what are they?
+2) Before coding take a guess: Which elves do you think carries the most food pieces?

 # Documentation:
 ### Sitting positions of the elves in the sleigh: